cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | N- ] Reflexive accusative drop {#sec:reflexive-accusative-drop}

-On first notice, examples like [@Next a,b] looks very much like self-inflicted ('reflexive') alternation (see [@sec:reflexive-self-inflicting-accusative]).
-However, in this case the *sich* pronoun in [@Next b] does not have the same role as the accusative argument in [@Next a].
-This can be shown syntactically by the impossibility of the coordination in [@Next c].
+On first notice, examples like [@next a,b] looks very much like self-inflicted ('reflexive') alternation (see [@sec:reflexive-self-inflicting-accusative]).
+However, in this case the *sich* pronoun in [@next b] does not have the same role as the accusative argument in [@next a].
+This can be shown syntactically by the impossibility of the coordination in [@next c].

 :::ex
 a.
 Er äußert sein Bedauern über den Fall.